School support staff

 All staff make a vital contribution to our schools and the education of students.

 When you work in a public school you’ll enjoy the personal rewards of making a difference to students’ lives as well as the benefits of flexible working conditions.

 There are a wide variety of positions available including in the areas of support for student learning, program delivery, administrative functions, facilities maintenance and technical expertise.
 Many of these roles vary depending on the complexity of duties and the size of schools.

-Administrative support roles in schools
+School support roles